recitalAI/ragtime-projects/RagFull & TestLang project/README.md

     },
 [...]
 ```
+4. **Notes about files**:
+   ## `RAG.py`

+Contains utility functions designed to facilitate operations within the RAG system:

+- `load_env`: This function loads environment variables from a `.env` file using the `load_dotenv()` function from the `dotenv` module.
+It also sets the value of the environment variable `'OPENAI_API_KEY'` to an empty string, which is commonly used for storing API keys or sensitive information related to OpenAI services.
+- `load-document(list: folders)`: Reads documents stored within folders.
+- `create_index(documents)`: Establishes the vector store index.

+## `classes.py`

+This file introduces two classes:

+- `MyRetriever`

+This class extends the functionality of a Retriever by incorporating a vector-based retrieval mechanism (`vector_retriever`).
+It retrieves relevant information based on a given question (`qa.question.text`).
+The retrieved results are converted into Chunks and added to the question's `chunks` attribute.

+- `MyAnswerPptr`

+As a subclass of Prompter, this class handles the generation of prompts for the user and system based on the provided question and retrieved chunks.
+In the `get_prompt` method, it constructs a user prompt with the original question text and a system prompt that includes relevant information from the retrieved chunks.
+In the `post_process` method, it assigns the text of the language model answer (`cur_obj.llm_answer.text`) to the current object (`cur_obj.text`).

+## `main_retrieve.py`

+Tasked with obtaining relevant text segments for each generated inquiry, this script utilizes `MyRetriever` and stores the outcomes in a JSON file.

+## `main_answer.py`

+Dedicated to generating responses to inquiries utilizing a language model.
+The outputs can be exported in HTML and spreadsheet formats.

+## `main_facts_evals.py`

+This script generates facts based on the produced answers and automatic evaluation.
+The findings can be exported in HTML and spreadsheet formats.

 ## Context Retrieval & Answer generation
 1.  **Context Retrieval**:
 Relevant context chunks are retrieved using vector index retriever method.
 The top 10 results are selected and merged.